 The Importance of the pH Scale

 The most important aspect to know about the pH scale is that it’s logarithmic.
 That means that each number on the scale is 10 times the difference from the number before it.
 That can make a huge difference for your fish and doesn’t leave a lot of room for error.
-If your fish prefers pH level of 7 and your water is reading 9, it is 100 times more alkaline than it should be.
+If your fish prefers a pH level of 7 and your water is reading 9, it is 100 times more alkaline than it should be.
 If you test your pH levels and they are not where they should be, don’t panic.
 There are many chemical solutions that are available at your pet supply store which will increase or decrease your pH directly.
-There are natural substances which also change the pH of the surrounding water- such as some substrates- so be sure to do a few extra pH checks if you are adding some new items to your tank.
+There are natural substances that also change the pH of the surrounding water- such as some substrates- so be sure to do a few extra pH checks if you are adding some new items to your tank.

 What about other water sources?